 Right now, I'm hoping that the DAVID LETTERMEN writers will be off of their strike, so we can do CHRISTMAS (BABY PLEASE COME HOME) live as opposed to picking video footage from the twenty three years that we've done it.

 Do they need writers, just to get you on the show?
-I would think that since LETTERMEN holds you in such high esteed that he would just let you on anyway.
+I would think that since LETTERMEN holds you in such high esteem that he would just let you on anyway.

 Honey, listen!
 I don't know what they're doing up there.
 I just go and do my gig.